Hey, I'm Kristen

 A little self disclosure:

 My personal experience has granted me a unique perspective on the therapeutic process.
 If you’ve already visited my Instagram page @kristenseetherapy, you might have noticed that I am incredibly earnest about my mental health journey.
-In short: I’ve struggled too and now identify as a “wounded healer”.
+In short: I’ve struggled with conditions like PTSD and ADHD too.
 I know how intimidating therapy can be as a first timer; I understand how annoying it can be to start over with a new therapist, and I’ve also learned how the right therapist can really make all the difference.

-• While I’ve only been practicing for about 5 years, I entered the arena of psychology a decade ago.
-Throughout most of my education, my course work always seemed to revolve around the human mind.
+• Throughout most of my education, my course work always seemed to revolve around the human mind.
 I studied existential philosophy and surrealist art history, wrote major papers and graduate theses on the topics of shame and stigma.
 I even spent two years focusing on the psychology of representation in visual media (think: pop culture; reality TV, film, fashion, beauty, and music videos) – stuff that can heavily influence how we navigate identity, body image, and interpersonal relationships.
-I’ve also completed a wealth of trainings specific to psychotherapeutic approaches and topics.

 Since becoming a Registered Psychotherapist, my passion has evolved greatly.
-I now specialize in trauma therapy, specifically supporting folks who identify with traits of borderline personality disorder (BPD).
-That said, my “bread and butter” is helping all individuals who struggle with emotional regulation, interpersonal conflict and communication, as well as distress tolerance and “negative thinking”.
-I often work with clients who feel challenged by anxiety, depression, anger, grief, shame, ADHD, burnout, eating disorders and body dysmorphia – all of which I understand on a personal level.
+I now specialize in trauma therapy, specifically supporting folks who identify with traits of borderline personality disorder (BPD) and AuDHD / ADHD.
+That said, my “bread and butter” is helping all individuals who struggle with emotional regulation, interpersonal conflict and communication, as well as distress tolerance and self-esteem.
+I often work with clients who feel challenged by anxiety, depression, anger, grief, shame, burnout, and identity – all of which I understand on a personal level.
 In fact, I believe having my own lived experiences has afforded me the ability to foster secure connections with clients and a knack for acknowledging the nuances of mental illness that are often dismissed.

 Fun facts about me: